namor5772/ASXscraper/README.md

  - We use a Windows 10 PC with internet
  - The Google Chrome browser is installed
  - Microsoft Excel is installed
  - The **C:\Users\roman\Documents\GitHub\ASXscraper** will be the working directory.
 It is arbitrary but if a different one is used it must be changed consistently.
+Also any documents/setting that refer to it must be modified accordingly.

 ## **Download Python with IDLE and pip**